May 23th, 1940.

 Hitler, von Rundstedt, and the OKW feared an Allied counterattack.
 They felt that their forces were too exposed.
 Nightmares of a WWI reversal, when in 1914, and within sight of Paris, the German advance stopped, introducing four years of trenches, haunted them.
 Göring saw an opportunity to bump his Luftwaffe’s status by proving it could destroy the fleeing allies.

 Add to the above the Panzers’ dire need of repairs.
 They’d been spearheading the attack since the invasion launched on May 10th, just fourteen days earlier.
-The Panzer Group poised to deal the final blow at Dunkirk had already bled half of its armour (600 tanks).
+The Panzer Group poised to deal the final blow at Dunkirk had already bled half of its armor (600 tanks).

 Faces black with soot and backs aching with pain, the crews had so far subsisted on a cocktail of victory rush and methamphetamine tablets.